-You make recognize this stunning ornamental tree from its annual appearance in the Cherry Blossom Festival in Washington D.C.
-Tourists from all over the world arrive by the thousands to witness the awe-inspiring show of the Okame Cherries in bloom.
-Now you can enjoy the same beautiful pink burst of color and fragrance in your own garden!
+You may recognize this stunning ornamental tree from its annual appearance at the Cherry Blossom Festival in Washington, D.C.
+Tourists from all over the world arrive by the thousands to witness the awe-inspiring show of the Okame Cherry Trees in bloom.
+Now you can enjoy the same beautiful pink burst of color and fragrance in your garden!

 Beyond the unique rosy pink flowers that bring early spring color to a yard, the Okame tree is loved for its compact size and easy-to-grow nature.
-Ideal care for these flowering trees includes full sun and a well draining soil medium.
-The Okame Cherry Blossoms are particularly hardy though, and can withstand high temperatures, humidity and drought without issue.
+The Okame Cherry Blossoms are exceptionally hardy and can withstand high temperatures, humidity, and drought without issue.
+Ideal care for these flowering trees includes full sun and a well-draining soil medium.

-Reaching a mature height of 15 to 20 feet, the Okame Cherries are the perfect specimen tree that make a statement without overtaking a space.
-As an added bonus, these Okame cultivar are impressive in the way that young trees still produce beautiful pink blooms!
+Reaching a mature height of 15 to 20 feet, the Okame Cherries are the perfect specimen tree to make a statement without overtaking a space.
+As a bonus, the Okame cultivar is impressive in that young trees still produce beautiful pink blooms!
 Additionally, beyond their spring color show, Okame Cherry Trees put on a stunning display of color in the fall as well.

-The classic and popular flowering cherry trees are most often used as yard focal points or along driveways and paths.
+The classic and popular cherry trees are often used as yard focal points or along driveways and paths.
 The trees also work beautifully in mass plantings!

 |Mature Height:||20 to 30 Feet|

 |Soil Condition:||Any well drained soil|

 |Uses:||Tolerates moist soil and full sun.
 Full sun brings out the best fall color.
 Will adapt to drier sites|

 Be sure to read our planting instructions to ensure a healthy and happy plant for years to come!

 How do I fertilize Okame Cherry Trees?